dougj0220/java-digital-marketplace-example/README.md

     You can see that the new token has been notarized by _both_ the merchant and the digital accountant.
 This makes it _impossible_ for either one of them to modify the token without being detected.

- 1. Transfer a _StarBuck_ from the merchant to the consumer:
+ 1. Transfer a _StarBuck_ from the merchant to the consumer (_use the same token identifier from your list as above_):

         Enter command: transfer-token -sender starbucks -receiver coffee-lover -token ZN0Z1DTZMZK9HZP6K89X4SP5RC603SD0 Enter notary key password for the starbucks: SB